bmchandler/AntScope2_LMDE/README.md

 - `sudo apt install qtcreator`
   - This may get pulled in by here.
 I could not get compile working using CLI so use the IDE.

+### Directory Structure Notes
+For source installs/compiles where I'm not using a package manager I like 1 folder that holds everything in my home folder so I know if an app is `make install`ed that I don't accidently blow the folder away later making updates/uninstalls a little less error prone for me.
+Below is the structure I use for this.
+If newer to Linux `~` and `$HOME` is synonymous with the user's home directory.
+- `~/src_installs`
+  - This is where I plonk all my non-package manager installs/compiles.
+- `~/src_installs/qt_apps`
+  - Qt builds using qtcreator had default directory creation outside of the project root.
+I'm sure there's good reason for it (I have very little knowlege of Qt), but it spams up my `src_installs` directory, requiring cleanup when I'm done that I'd rather not have to do.
+- `~/src_installs/qt_apps/AntScope2_LMDE` <-- Do not create.
+It will be created on `git clone` step.

+### Compile Steps (as of 240120)
+1) TODO